Mbugua-Njenga/Sphinx_T.S/Greenline/README.md

 # Canopy Ledger — parcel-based carbon credit MRV prototype

-An end-to-end technical prototype: a parcel owner draws their land boundary in a browser, a backend runs Google Earth Engine NDVI analysis and land-cover classification over that boundary, a carbon credit amount is calculated, and credits are minted to the owner's wallet by a smart contract on a Layer 2 chain.
+An end-to-end technical prototype: a parcel owner feeds their .shp land boundary in a browser, a backend runs Google Earth Engine NDVI analysis and land-cover classification over that boundary, a carbon credit amount is calculated, and credits are minted to the owner's wallet by a smart contract on a Layer 2 chain.